 After applying your exfoliant, if you're also interested in anti-aging, you could apply a niacinamide serum (like our Serum B), which can help calm sensitive skin and control oil production while also diminishing sun damage and fine lines.
 Then, for a moisturizer, a mild option like our Moisture Milk or rich option like our Moisture Crème, adds a layer of cushiony hydration without pore-clogging wax.
 Finally, a fragrance-free daytime moisturizer like Rain or Shine SPF 50 will keep skin protected.

 Typical facials include heat and steam and massage, all of which worsen sensitivity and contribute to swollen capillaries, which makes the face red.
-You may also think of facials as including face masks with exotic ingredients or make your own from things in the fridge, but more often than not those contain irritants that will cause you more trouble, especially if they are food-based (hello bacteria!).

 -FCB